jameslim07/Auto-APClassroomLogin-Platform/README.md

-# Auto Login Platform
+# Auto AP Classroom Login
- Automatically logs you in into your favorite social media/websites platforms!
+ Automatically logs you in into AP classroom